aplteam/APLTreeUtils/README.md

 # APLTreeUtils

-`APLTreeUtils` is a member of the APLTree library.
-The library is a collection of classes etc. that aim to support the Dyalog APL programmer.
-Search GitHub for "apltree" and you will find solutions to many every-day problems Dyalog APL programmers might have to solve.

 ## Overview

-Many classes and applications of the APLTree project `:Include` the namespace script `APLTreeUtils` or call functions in it.
+Many classes of the APLTree project `:Include` the namespace script `APLTreeUtils` and all applications of the APL-cation projects call functions in it.

 That means that before you can fix successfully one of these classes you must make sure that the namespace script `APLTreeUtils` is already in the current workspace.